jobbogamer/PokeStreamer-Tools/README.md

     - [x] Communication via Discord
     - Low priority items
       - [ ] Automatic soul-linked deaths
-      - [ ] Shared experience between soul-linked pokemon
+      - [ ] Shared experience between soul-linked pokémon
 - [ ] Stream chat interactivity (*wayyy* down the line--aka realistically, never)
     *   Use bits or stream currency to purchase in game effects (*Hunger Games Sponsor mode*)
-        *   Heal the current pokemon
+        *   Heal the current pokémon
         *   Heal the whole team
-        *   Restore PP to the current pokemon
+        *   Restore PP to the current pokémon
         *   Add item to inventory
         *   etc
-    *   Vote to select next Pokemon encounter
+    *   Vote to select next Pokémon encounter
         *   May not be possible, or way too complicated for me to figure out, but it would be fun

 (Personal note just so I remember where it is.
 Look into https://github.com/wojons/lua-resty-sse for communicating from Node server to Lua.)